Inter VLAN Routing by Layer 3 Switch

-Vlan is logical grouping of devices in same or different broadcast domain.
-By default, all the switch ports are in Vlan 1.
-As the single broadcast domain is divided into multiple broadcast domains, Routers or layer 3 switches are used for intercommunication between the different Vlans.The process of intercommunication of the different Vlans is known as Inter Vlan Routing (IVR).
+VLAN is the logical grouping of devices in the same or different broadcast domain.
+By default, all the switch ports are in VLAN 1.
+As the single broadcast domain is divided into multiple broadcast domains, Routers or layer 3 switches are used for intercommunication between the different VLANs.The process of intercommunication of the different Vlans is known as Inter Vlan Routing (IVR).

 Switch Virtual Interface (SVI) –

 SVI is a logical interface on a multilayer switch that provides layer 3 processing for packets to all switch ports associated with that VLAN.
 A single SVI can be created for a VLAN.
 SVI on layer 3 switch provides both management and routing services while SVI on layer 2 switch provides only management services like creating VLANs or telnet/SSH services.

 Process of Inter Vlan Routing by Layer 3 Switch –

 The SVI created for the respective VLAN acts as a default gateway for that VLAN just like the sub-interface of the router (in the process of Router On a stick).
 If the packet is to be delivered to different VLANs i.e inter VLAN Routing is to be performed on the layer 3 switch then first the packet is delivered to the layer 3 switch and then to the destination just like in the process of the router on a stick.